algorys/pycmake/README.rst

 Introduction
 ============

 PyCMake is a Python module to create, manage and build CMake projects.
 He tries to cover up the features of CMake.
+PyCmake is compatible with python 2.7 or above.

 Documentation
 =============